D4SK/Klipperui/klippy/parallel_extras/kgui/README.md

-# kgui the touch UI for klippo
+# kgui is the touch UI for klippo
 # Compatibility
 * Raspberry pi 4
 * Most touchscreens compatible with the raspberry pi